kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 * Let a pod influence which CPUs or memory NUMA nodes it is assigned.
 These values report a decision, they do not take part in making it.
 * Expose anything beyond what is assigned to the container itself, such as the assignments of other pods or the node's full topology.
 * Guarantee a window in which a workload can react to a change.
 That is the subject of [KEP-6122](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/6122-configurable-scaling-delay).
-* Expose pod-level assignments from the `PodLevelResourceManagers` feature ([KEP-5526](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5526-pod-level-resource-managers)).
-That KEP does not support in-place resizing of pod-level resources, so a pod-level assignment never changes while the pod runs; without an upcoming change to announce, exposing the value ahead of time has no benefit.
+* Expose the pod-level pools — the CPU and memory "bubbles" — from the `PodLevelResourceManagers` feature ([KEP-5526](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5526-pod-level-resource-managers)).
+These pools are an implementation detail of `PodLevelResourceManagers` and have no direct effect on containers running the workload.
+See [Relationship with PodLevelResourceManagers](#relationship-with-podlevelresourcemanagers) for details.
+(Note: container-level assignments allocated by `PodLevelResourceManagers` remain a goal of this KEP.)

 ## Proposal